 - 1. Only customer service engineers shall service the power modules and bypass power module. - 2.
 Remove the power modules and bypass power module from top to bottom, to prevent cabinet toppling due to high center of gravity. - 3.
-The power module, bypass power module and central control module may have high-volatge inside.
+The power module, and bypass power module may have high-volatge inside.
 For your own safety, do not disassemble them. - 4.
 The power modules and bypass power modules should be serviced 5 minutes after they are removed, and replug them into the cabinet after 5 minutes. - 5.
 Modules of different types cannot be pulled out of the cabinet at the same time.